Salvo-Dippolito/pygame_performance_testing/README.md

 #### How to run

 After cloning this repo, move to its base folder and run the run_all_tests.sh bash script.
-This script will perform 46 trials for each controller so 92 trials in total.
-At the start of each trial the 'sunny side up arena' map gets loaded with a newly randomized placement of its silver tokens and both controllers get tested on the same newly randomized map.
+This script will perform 46 trials for each controller, so 92 trials in total.
+At the start of each trial the 'sunny side up arena' map,  where the controllers' performances are being tested, gets loaded with all of its silver tokens placed in newly randomized positions and both controllers get tested on the same newly randomized map.
 Each trial lasts 200 seconds, so the total execution time needed to have a complete log file with the results of all the prescribed trials is a little over 5 hours.